reaktoro/reaktoro-jupyter-book/intro.md

 * geologic disposal of radioactive waste
 * geothermal energy systems involving carbon dioxide or electrolyte solutions

-Reaktoro can also be used within other software applications (e.g., reservoir simulators) for modeling:
+Reaktoro can also be coupled with other software (e.g., reservoir simulators) for modeling even more complex processes such as:

-* reactive transport in porous media, from the pore to reservoir scale
+* reactive transport in porous media at the pore or reservoir scale
-* reactive fluid flow for modeling combustion processes
+* reactive fluid flow for combustion modeling

 For these large-scale modeling applications, in which millions to billions of chemical equilibrium and/or chemical kinetics calculations are needed, Reaktoro offers *on-demand machine learning* (ODML) accelerated solvers that can speed up the chemical reaction calculations by one to three orders of magnitude as demonstrated in {cite:t}`Leal2017b`, {cite:t}`Leal2020` and {cite:t}`Kyas2022`.